shinestrength/dg-test/src/site/notes/Untitled.md

 {"dg-publish":true,"permalink":"/untitled/","tags":["gardenEntry"]}
 ---

-This is a test. okok1111
-test test test
+Hello!
+This is a landing page for my sketchbook/zine projects.
+At the moment nothing is really here, apart from some test junk.

+Maybe you wanted to visit my portfolio site instead?
+[It's here.](www.shinestrength.xyz)

+Thanks for stopping by.